ex4722/turbo-octo-pancake/USCyberOpen/Gibson/writeup.md

 Eventually I got it working locally but on the remote instance, it didn't.
 I could not figure out what was going on and then I found out that most people had an exploit that worked most of the time so I decided to rewrite my exploit.
 After solving it I realized that this approach WOULD work but I was leaking libc wrong.

 Most of the time the libc base was wrong or it segfaulted upon connection but running this in a loop eventually worked.
 After a couple more submissions I found out that my exploit never worked.
-I thought it was just luck but after some time I found out that most people used an exploit that worked almost 100% of the time.
-At this point, I decided to rewrite this exploit for it to be more stable.
+I thought it was just luck but after some time I found out later that most people used an exploit that worked almost 100% of the time.

+At this point, I was kinda bummed out cause I had submitted at least 10 exploits and each one ran for a while.
+Shoutout to tj_oconnor for being a great admin as he ran all of them without complaining.
+He went above and beyond by providing me logs and was the reason I even attempted 2.
+I decided to rewrite this exploit to not rely on aslr.
 After the competition, I found out that this idea would work but I was leaking values incorrectly.
-The stacks always shifting so the %p on my machine might not be the same on remote.
+The stacks always shifting so the %p on my machine might not be the same on the remote.

 **Attempt 2**
 Relying on alsr was not a good exploit attempt.
 I didn't want to ROP as I was hoping to avoid learning the architecture but this was inevitable.
 After examining various functions it seems that many functions have this epilogue.